lowdanie/lowdanie.github.io/_posts/2024-01-03-fully-homomorphic-encryption.md

 </div>

-The `bootstrap_key` will be explained later in this post.
+The `bootstrap_key` argument will be explained [later](#blind-rotation-implementation) in this post.
 The `scale` parameter is the non zero output value of the step function.
 Our definition of
 $\mathrm{Step}$ above corresponds to `scale = utils.encode(2)`.

 ## Noise Properties {#bootstrapping-noise-properties}